Kuvelet/Sales_Forecast_Python/README.md

 #### Step 3A.1 - Load Libraries and Normalize Data

+This step sets up the foundational environment by importing required libraries and preparing the monthly sales dataset for forecasting.

+**What the Below Code Does:**

+- Imports essential libraries:
+  - `pandas` for data handling,
+  - `numpy` for numerical operations,
+  - `product` from `itertools` to create all combinations of SKUs and dates later on.
-- Loads the preprocessed monthly sales data from CSV.
+- Reads the `all_sku_monthly.csv` file, which contains monthly sales quantities by SKU.
+- Ensures the `YearMonth` column is treated as a proper datetime object.
-- Converts all date values in the YearMonth column to the last day of each month (e.g. 2023-01-31)
+- Applies `.MonthEnd(0)` to shift all date values to the last calendar day of their respective month.
+This ensures consistency with Prophet, which generates forecasts using end-of-month timestamps by default.

 ```python
 import pandas as pd